TianyuDu/AnnEconForecast/docs/index.md

+## Packages Involved

+In this project, we chose `pandas` ,  `numpy` and `sklearn` packages to handle data pre-processing tasks.

+For neural networks in this project, we implemented them using `tensorflow` package.

+As well,  `tensorboard` library helps network graph and training visualization.

+Statistical models from time series analysis are used a benchmarks in this project.

+Comparisons among neural networks and statistical models allow we to evaluate the forecasting performance, in terms accuracy, of those networks we built.

+Those models are implemented using `statsmodels` package.

 ## Methodology

 Artificial neural networks, typically recurrent neural networks, are inherently suitable for capturing the inter-temporal dependency of sequential data.